scality/zenko-demo-photobooth/README.md

 ## Demo flow

 1. LED light is next to the button and indicates “Ready” status after the pi is booted or previous session is finished.
-The script runs an endless loop and launches at boot.
+The script runs in an endless loop and launches at boot.
 This was done by placing [this](https://github.com/scality/zenko-demo-photobooth/blob/master/photobooth.service) script into `/lib/systemd/system/` folder.

 2. After the “Start” button was pressed script is executed.
 User is guided to get ready and Pi Camera Module will take 4 pictures in a row.
-Resolution can be configured HERE.
+Resolution can be configured [here](https://github.com/scality/zenko-demo-photobooth/blob/master/config.py).

 3. All pictures are saved in `/home/pi` directory.
-The script calls to gm tool and creates an animated gif.
+The script calls to `gm` tool and creates an animated gif.
 Resolution of resulting gif can be also configured.

 4. Next step is to provide an input window on the screen for the user to enter their name and email.
 This two values will be used as metadata for the gif when uploading to Zenko.

 5. Upload the gif.
-That is done using boto3.
 Boto is the Amazon Web Services (AWS) SDK for Python.
 We create a low-level client with the service name ‘s3’ and the keys to Zenko instance along with the endpoint.
 All this info is available on Orbit connected to Zenko instance.
 ```
 session = boto3.session.Session()